-Opt Out Assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
-Survivor Coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death.
-Coverage Election at Retirement 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.
+Opt Out Assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are retiree's death.

+Survivor Coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the

+Coverage Election at

+75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.